 What to do

 Moreton Island is a place where you need to get out and about to explore.
 Start by grabbing your snorkel and discovering the underwater world of the Tangalooma wrecks.
-If you don’t have your own gear, hire it from the nearby Tangalooma Island Resort.
+If you're staying at the nearby Tangalooma Island Resort you can either hire snorkel equipment or jump on a guided tour.
 Guests at the resort can also feed the wild bottlenose dolphins who dine around the jetty at sunset.

 Climbing to the top of the vast sand dunes and sliding down on a waxed wooden board is another Moreton Island must-do.